 ^{206.} Consider the following scenario.
 Two persons, Green and Brown, are trapped under a collapsed building through no fault of their own.
-Suppose that they can free themselves either by cutting Green's finger or by chopping off Brown's finger.
+Suppose that they can free themselves either by cutting Green's leg or by chopping off Brown's finger.
 Suppose further that Brown is unconscious and Green is the only one in the position to act.
-Intuitively, it seems that Green is permitted to chop Brown's finger off and spare her own finger.
+Intuitively, it seems that Green is permitted to chop Brown's finger off and spare her own leg.
 However, as opposed to Green's welfare, Brown's welfare constitutes a distinctively moral reason for action, and therefore it has distinctive normative significance.
-It then follows that Green has a decisive reason to cut his leg off.
-Naturally, one could object by saying that moral reasons do not have distinctive normative significance.
+It then follows that Green has a decisive reason to cut her leg off.
+This seems counterintuitive.